-- coursework at the Universidad Complutense de Madrid, as well as cultural activities and optional excursions to destinations elsewhere in Spain. - Costa Rica.
-FHU offers a short-term, faculty-led educational experience to Costa Rica.
+Costa Rica.
+Freed-Hardeman University offers a short-term, faculty-led educational experience to Costa Rica.
 The country's diverse landscapes and rich biodiversity provide excellent opportunities for photography and wildlife observation, and the international experience in Costa Rica supplements courses in biology and photography offered during the spring semester prior to the program.
 The program is based at the Laguna del Lagarto Lodge near Boca Tapada, Costa Rica, surrounded by 1,250 acres of tropical rainforest with more than ten kilometers of forest trails and three lagoons.
 The program is typically offered in May of odd years.
+Credit is available.